meilisearch/documentation/guides/README.md

 Finally, you can find the API references here :
 - [API References](/references/README.md)

-And the SDK's links here :
+And the SDKs links here :
 - [Ressources](/resources/sdks.md)

 Tutorials and Cookbooks are being made.
 They will be available soon.